MM-SoftwareDeveloper/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-A collection of code for different sorting algorithms and their time complexities.
+A collection of code for different sorting algorithms.